Battle of Nuʻuanu: Battle

-In 1898 construction workers working on the Pali road discovered 800 skulls which were believed to be the remains of the warriors that fell to their deaths from the cliff above.
+In 1898 construction workers working on the Pali road discovered 800 skulls which were believed to be the remains of the warriors that fell to their deaths from the cliff above in 1795.

 Aftermath

 Though he escaped the battle, Kalanikupule was later captured.
-This battle was the climax of Kamehameha's campaign, after this battle his kingdom was for the first time referred to as the Kingdom of Hawaiʻi.
-The islands were still not united.
-He had to capture the remaining neighboring islands of Kauaʻi and Niʻihau.
-First he had to put down an uprising on the Big Island, and then he began his preparations for the conquest of Kauaʻi.
-However, before this battle could be fought the king Kaumualiʻi of Kauaʻi submitted to Kamehameha, giving him effective control over the Hawaiian Islands.
+This battle was the climax of Kamehameha's campaign; after this battle his kingdom was for the first time referred to as the "Kingdom of Hawaiʻi."
+The islands were still not united because Kamehameha had yet to capture the neighboring islands of Kauaʻi and Niʻihau.
+First he had to put down an uprising on the island of Hawaiʻi, and then he began his preparations for the conquest of Kauaʻi.
+However, before Kamehameha could invade Kauaʻi, King Kaumualiʻi of Kauaʻi submitted to him, giving Kamehameha effective control over all of the Hawaiian Islands.